MariusIlina/DRFOutsourcer/README.md

 ```
 python manage.py migrate
 ```
-5. Now run this command and answer the question you are asked
+5. Now run this command and answer the question you are asked .

+!!!
+IMPORTANT - the credentials you set here will be used to authenticate to the admin panel of the application.

 ```